levibyte/channel_router/README.md

 Channel Router (VLSI)
 ===

+What is this.
+---

-This is just-for-fun educational project to design implement and render channel routing algorithm,the most commonly used routing strategy for VLSI routing.
+This is just-for-fun educational project to design,m implement and render some of the channel routing algorithms, the most commonly used routing strategy for VLSI routing.

-There is several algorihtms used in channel routing, Implementing leftEdge and greedy
+There are several algorihtms used in channel routing, t his examples provides most popular ones: leftEdge and greedy routing.

-Acutal drawing ( interlayer.h ) is library independed, but current implementation is using SDL as base renderer.
-Dependcy kept minimal , so should be very easy to port to Qt or other library.

 Example.
 ---